 Kenosha County Parks

 Kenosha County Division of Parks continues to be a leader in sustainable practices, environmental stewardship, and social advocacy with over 1,500 acres of natural areas and open space.
 Find your nearest park or upcoming events:

 Extension Kenosha County coordinates newsletters, lunch and learns, and sustainable "PED" talks for employees to learn how to implement sustainable practices at work and at home.
 Stay tuned for educational opportunities this year.

 Kenosha County employees engage with Extension educators at a nutrition-themed "PED" talk at the Kenosha County Center.

 Kenosha County Government Recycling Program

 Kenosha County has an active internal recycling program within each facility.
 Employees are responsible for managing their office recyclables.
 Additionally, Facilities maintains recycling scrap bins for brass, copper, aluminum, steel and batteries.
-Employees interested in learning more about unique ways to reduce office waste through composting should contact the Kenosha County UW-Extension office.
+Employees interested in learning more about unique ways to reduce office waste through composting should contact the Extension Kenosha County office.